 Jason Mathis is a lifelong resident of Salt Lake City and a longtime leader in Utah’s nonprofit community.
-His professional experience spans two decades in urban development, healthcare and tourism.
+His professional work spans two decades in urban development, healthcare and tourism.

 Jason has a bachelor’s degree in communication and a master’s degree in public administration.
 Both degrees are from the University of Utah.
-He is the past president of the local chapter of the Public Relations Society of America, and past chair of the Better Business Bureau of Utah.
-Jason currently serves on the boards of the National Immigration Forum, the US Global Leadership Coalition, Visit Salt Lake, the Utah AIDS Foundation, Homeless Services Site Evaluation / Collective Impact Steering Committee, Utah Hotel Lodging Association and Convention Facilities Advisory Board.
-He serves as the vice chair of GREENbike – Salt Lake’s bike sharing system, LDS Hospital’s Community Advisory Board and the Utah Performing Arts Center Agency.
+He is the past president of the Utah chapter of the Public Relations Society of America, and past chair of the Better Business Bureau of Utah.
+Jason currently serves on the boards of the National Immigration Forum, the US Global Leadership Coalition, Visit Salt Lake, the Utah AIDS Foundation, Homeless Services Site Evaluation / Collective Impact Steering Committees, Utah Hotel Lodging Association and Convention Facilities Advisory Board.
+He serves chair of LDS Hospital’s Community Advisory Board and vice chair of the Utah Performing Arts Center Agency / Eccles Theater.

 Jason is the recipient of the Professional Communicator of the Year Award from the Public Relations Society of America and the 40 Under 40 Award from Utah Business Magazine.
 He is also a fellow with the International Downtown Association.
 In 2013 he was named a White House Champion of Change for helping to draft The Utah Compact.
 Jason lives near the University of Utah where he teaches classes on negotiation and collaborative management as an adjunct faculty member.